This website uses cookies to ensure you get the best experience on our website. Learn more

 A set-menu lunch is also available.

-Dinner at Okonjima has always been a real treat and our last visit didn't disappoint!
-Our three-course meal started with a tasty soup and freshly baked bread rolls still warm from the oven, followed by beef roulade with broccoli, carrots and spicy rice, and rounded off with a wonderful plate of poached pears with vanilla ice cream drizzled with red-wine syrup.
+Dinner at Okonjima has always been a real treat for us.
+On our last stay, our three-course meal started with a tasty soup and freshly baked bread rolls still warm from the oven, followed by beef roulade with broccoli, carrots and spicy rice, and rounded off with a wonderful plate of poached pears with vanilla ice cream drizzled with red-wine syrup.
 Okonjima has a good selection of local and South Africa wines to complement their dinners.

 Dining style